 2. Repeat Point Service

 The campaign for regular Suica users who go to the office occasionally but not enough to invest in a commuter pass.
 Ride JR East lines 10 times a month at the same fare and earn a free ride in JRE POINT.
-If you ride the same route more than 10 times in the same month, each additional transit earns 10% of the transit fare in JRE POINT.
+Same fare transits over 10 times in the same month earn an additional 10% of each transit fare in JRE POINT.

 - The repeat transit region is much larger than the off peak campaign one and covers all Suica fare JR East lines, all stations with Suica gates in greater Kanto, Niigata and Sendai.

-- There is nothing transit users need to do other than have their Suica registered for JRE POINT.
+- There is nothing extra transit users need to do other than have their Suica card registered for JRE POINT.
 If you have already done that it’s all automatic.

 - The same end to end transit on JR East lines limitation of the off peak service point also applies to the repeat point service.

 - The Repeat Point Service is valid for non-commuter Apple Pay Suica, Mobile Suica and regular JR East issue plastic Suica.

 JR East and other transit companies need to cooperate for reward campaigns, discounts, day passes and more that work across entire regions and reward point systems.
 There are many innovative things JR East should also be doing: leverage Suica smarts for a accumulated mileage calculated reward point campaign tailored for each user, offer a yearly commuter pass at a half year price that corporate customers would eagerly snap up, repurpose empty JR East hotels at Shinkansen friendly regional stations for telework satellite offices that help build regional business.

-Instead of innovation however, we get stingy complex and unfriendly ‘Tonosama’ style campaigns from big stodgy transit companies used to having their way with customers.
+Instead of innovation however, we get complex and unfriendly ‘Tonosama’ style campaigns from stodgy transit companies used to having their way with customers.
 The big COVID era transit crisis demands big bold ideas.
 Japanese transit companies must truly innovate to make transit essential and safe again.
 Anything less is a waste of time and infrastructure, use it or lose it.